Dr. Richard J.M. Robinson

-Richard Robinson is an Assistant Professor of Mathematics in the Department of Mathematics and Computer Science at the Citadel.
+Richard Robinson is an Assistant Professor of Mathematics in the Department of Mathematical Sciences at the Citadel.
 Richard holds a PhD in Mathematics Education from the University of Tennessee, where he also earned a graduate degree in Mathematics.
 Richard has served as a secondary mathematics teacher in private, public, and STEM high school settings.
 Previous mathematics research includes work with variable tension splines and finite element method approximations of the substructure of smart materials.
 Current research interests include disciplinary literacy, positioning theory, and the use of discourse analytic techniques to improve student engagement in the mathematics classroom.

 MATH 131 - Analytic Geometry and Calculus I

 Robinson, R., Gabriel, R., & Dostal, H. (2019).
 Providing Undergraduates an Authentic Perspective on Mathematical Meaning-Making: A focus on Mathematical Text Types.
 Proceedings of the 22nd Annual Conference on Research on Undergraduate Mathematics Education.
 Oklahoma City, OK.

 Robinson, R. & Jocius, R. (2017) Barriers to Engagement in Mathematical Discourse: Malignant Positioning in the Secondary Mathematics Classroom.
 Proceedings of the 39th annual meeting of the North American Chapter of the International Group for the Psychology of Mathematics Education.
 Indianapolis, IN.

 Robinson, R., Gabriel, R., & Dostal, H. (2019).
 Providing Undergraduates an Authentic Perspective on Mathematical Meaning-making: A focus on Mathematical Text Types.
 Research presented at the 22nd Annual Conference on Research on Undergraduate Mathematics Education.
 Oklahoma City, OK.